 Multi-year Catapult investments help nonprofits deepen community impact

-Social Venture Partners (SVP) Boulder County today announced a call for Letters of Inquiry (LOI) for its multi-year Catapult program.
-SVP’s longest-running initiative, Catapult is a pro bono business consulting investment that aims to strengthen local nonprofits from the inside out – from board governance and leadership development to strategy, fundraising, communications, technology and more.
+Social Venture Partners (SVP) Boulder County announces a call for Letters of Inquiry (LOI) for its multi-year Catapult program.
+SVP’s longest-running initiative, Catapult is a pro bono business consulting investment that aims to strengthen local nonprofits from the inside out – from board governance and leadership development to strategy, fundraising, communications, technology infrastructure and more.

 LOIs are due Jan.
-11, 2019 by 4 p.m., and information sessions are scheduled for held Dec.
-3, 11 and 19, as well as Jan.
-3, 2019 at locations in Boulder, Longmont and Lafayette.
-Finalists will be notified in February and receive free organizational and leadership assessments.
-SVP will announce one new Catapult investee in spring 2019.
+11, 2020 by 4 p.m., and free information sessions are scheduled for Dec.
+11 and 12 as well as Jan.
+7, 2019 at locations in Boulder, Longmont, and Lafayette.
+Finalists will be notified in February and receive free organizational assessments.
+SVP will announce one new Catapult investee in Spring 2020.

 Previous finalists for Catapult investments have meaningfully benefitted from the application process, alone.
 Says Hayden Dansky, Executive Director of Boulder Food Rescue, “By evaluating our organization on every level and getting direct feedback, we were able to take a step back and really look at how we’re prioritizing our energy and resources.